 Although nominally an outside-right, Jackson was as happy cutting inside or, indeed, playing through the middle, a rarity in those times.
 Nicknamed ‘Jack-in-the-box Jackson’ by famous reporter of the time Ivan Sharpe, he increased the versatility of forward play and would often be found alongside the centre-forward when balls were being crossed from the opposite wing.

-Perhaps he is best remembered for his performance in a more central role on one particular occasion with the Scottish national team.
-Having made his international debut in 1925, the following year he got the only goal in his country’s win over England at Old Trafford, and two years later he travelled to Wembley as a key part of a diminutive but deadly front line.
+Having made his Scotland debut in 1925, the following year he got the only goal in his country’s win over England at Old Trafford, and two years later he travelled to Wembley as a key part of a diminutive but deadly front line.

-Jackson is out of shot but has just scored for the Wembley Wizards
+Jackson is out of the picture but has just scored for the Wembley Wizards

 The Scotland selectors had received a great deal of criticism for their team choice for Wembley.
 Established stars Jimmy McGrory and Davie Meiklejohn were left out.
 Eight Anglos (Scots playing in the English Football League) we’re picked.